Pruritus (Itching) In Dogs

 Antibiotics

 If infection is present, it will need treating.
 Mild infection can be managed topically with ointment, shampoos or wipes.
 Deep infection will need oral antibiotics for a minimum of 6 weeks.
-Treatment needs to continue 14 days after the symptoms have cleared up, to ensure no bacteria remain in the deeper layers of the skin.
+Treatment needs to continue 14 days after the symptoms have cleared up, to ensure no bacteria remains in the deeper layers of the skin.

 Anti-pruritic